rojuadeyemi/OMS/README.md

 * Automation: Jobs for regular data backup, report generation, and system maintenance tasks.

-See [Process Flow]() for the full implementation breakdown
+See [Process Flow](Process%20Flow.xlsx) for the full process flow.

 ## Technologies Used
 * Microsoft SQL Server
 * T-SQL
+* Microsoft SQL Server Management Studio
 * SQL Server Agent for job scheduling and automation.

 ## Installation and Setup
  To run this project on your machine you need to install the latest Microsoft SQL Server then follow the steps below.
- * Open the
+ * Open and run the script [OMS Query](OMS%20Query.sql)

+**Note**: The script creates the database, the Tables and programatic functionalities, so there is no need to recreate the Tables.

 ## Usage
-Ensure you have SQL Server Installed
+After the Installation, Open the script [OMS Modules](OMS%20Modules.sql).
+* Run the modules by first supply the parameters specified

 ## Future Enhancements